(#17) He Must Have Been Dead and Buried

 4. Common sense issues

 • To think that someone could survive a Roman execution is grasping at straws.
 If you think one could survive crucifixion and then be wrapped in layers and layers of linen cloth mixed with 75 pounds of aloe and myrrh and not suffocate, you are now grasping at more than straws.
-Add that Jesus was first scourged (leaving most people near death and disgusting to even describe) and then crucified and then pierced with a sword (most likely into the heart).
-Add also that He was wrapped in a shroud like a mummy and then laid in a cold tomb with a heavy stone over the entrance that was both sealed and guarded by professional Roman soldiers.
+Add to this that Jesus was first scourged (leaving most people near death and disgusting to even describe) and then crucified and then pierced with a sword (most likely into the heart).
+Add also that He was wrapped like a mummy and then laid in a cold tomb with a heavy stone over the entrance that was both sealed and guarded by professional Roman soldiers.
 Well, if after all of this, one still glibly maintains that Jesus was not only NOT dead, but then somehow able to get up and escape, one has simply entered into some logic twilight zone.

 • When Joseph of Arimathea came to ask Pilate for the body of Jesus to bury, Pilate first summoned the centurion to make sure He was dead, which the centurion confirmed.
-It is without any reason at all to believe, first, that the centurion would get it wrong or, second, that he would put his own life on the line by confirming an execution death if it weren't true.
+It is without any reason at all to believe, first, that the centurion would get it wrong or, second, that he would put his own life on the line by confirming an execution death if it were not true.

 • Nor would it make sense that Joseph and Nicodemus could spend a few hours with the body, carrying it and wrapping it, when rigor mortis is setting in, and somehow be fooled that the body wasn’t dead.